+Date: 8/24/2021

-Date: 11/2/2020 Data Sources: LASD LARCIS, LASD Arrest Query Tool, Monterey Park P.D., and Campus Security Authorities.
+Data Sources: LASD LARCIS, LASD Arrest Query Tool, Monterey Park P.D., and Campus Security Authorities.

 Notes: There are no Residential Facilities associated with East Los Angeles College.
 Statistics presented on this report were gathered in accordance with the Clery Act.
 They may vary from LASD, CCS YIR, UCR, and other reports.

-\The one Motor Vehicle Theft on non-campus property in 2017 has been changed to 0, because it is reported as part of the ELAC South Gate campus report as an on-campus crime.
-Starting with the 2018 Clery report, all Clery crimes at 2340 Firestone Blvd, South Gate will be reported as part of the ELAC South Gate campus.
+Starting with the 2018 Clery report, all Clery crimes at 2340 Firestone Blvd, South Gate are being reported as part of the ELAC South Gate campus.